np-at/a11y-carousel/README.md

 # a11y-carousel
-an attempt to create a more accessible web carousel component using stenciljs
+An attempt to create a more accessible web carousel component.

+Leverages stenciljs.

+The actual component is located in `src/v-carousel`

+See https://stenciljs.com/docs/introduction for more information about the framework

+## Getting Started

+1. Clone this repo
+2. Install dependencies with npm: `npm install`

+3. Start up dev environment: `npm run start`
+4. Local dev build should be available at http://localhost:3333/ (customisable via `stencil.config.ts`)
+5. Profit??

+## Using the results

+'Coming Soon....'